Pece17/IoTBeacon/README.md

 ### 4.4.1.
 PHP scripts ```DatabaseInsert1.php```, ```DatabaseInsert2.php```, and ```DatabaseInsert3.php``` on Raspberry Pi 1

-This is the ```DatabaseInsert1.php``` file for Beacon 1 in Raspberry Pi 1 that inserts data into the database
+This is the ```DatabaseInsert1.php``` file for Beacon 1 on Raspberry Pi 1 that inserts data into the database

 ```
 <?php